-How to use Pew Research Center’s Election News Pathways data tool
+How to use Pew Research Center’s American News Pathways data tool

-Pew Research Center’s yearlong Election News Pathways project examines how Americans’ news habits and attitudes relate to what they hear, perceive and know about the 2020 U.S. presidential election.
+Pew Research Center’s yearlong American News Pathways project examines how Americans’ news habits and attitudes relate to what they hear, perceive and know about the 2020 U.S. presidential election and COVID-19.

 At the project’s core is an interactive tool that lets users create custom tables so they can explore the Center’s survey questions.
 Here’s a step-by-step guide for how to use it.
 Note: Step 1 and Step 2 can be completed in either order.